chamunks/concrete5/README.md

 #### Data will persist
 The Concrete5 and MariaDB *application containers* can be removed (even with `docker rm -f -v`), upgraded and reinitialized without loosing website or database data, as all website data is stored in the ./data/ directory.
 (Just do not delete the data directory;)

-To find out where the data is stored on disk, check with `docker inspect c5_DATA_1 | grep -A1 Source`